lukasjapan/koreander/README.md

 Html tags are defined by an indent based syntax that is similar to [jade4j](https://github.com/neuland/jade4j) (Java) or [slim](http://slim-lang.com/)/[haml](http://haml.info/) (Ruby).
 Templates are executed in the context of a view model class from where the properties and methods can be accessed in pure Kotlin code.

-By combining the simplicity of Kotlin and HAML, the Koreander template syntax is simply amazing.
+By combining the simplicity of Kotlin and HAML, the Koreander template syntax is simply beautiful.
 Koreander templates are also type-safe!! and have excellent performance due to JVM compilation.

 ### Installation